Now I know this headline sounds a bit spammy

 - Use what you listen to to enrich your English.

-If you enjoyed this tip, and if the title didn’t upset you too much then I think you’re going to love my free Mini Movie Guide which you can download below.
+If you enjoyed this tip, and if the title didn’t upset you too much then I think you’re going to love my free guide which you can download below.
 It’ll give you more guidance on how to make your listening active with dictations and pronunciation activities, using your favourite movie or TV show.